Skip to Content

 Related: How Parents can Help Kids with Anxiety

-5) It is Fixable
+5) It is Managable

 Your child should be told that there is nothing wrong with them, just a small “switch” in their brain needs adjusted.
 OCD is like a broken stop light.